 Talk with a Workers’ Comp Attorney

 Workers’ compensation law is confusing to someone who has never dealt with filing a claim before.
-A workers’ comp attorney knows the local and federal laws that apply to every case.
+A work comp lawyer knows the local and federal laws that apply to every case.
 Never take your employer’s word or that of the insurance company that you have already missed the workers’ comp claim time limit.
 Contact a workers’ comp attorney to learn the time limit and any exceptions to the law that might apply to your case.

 If you have had a work-related injury or a denied claim, contact The House of Workers’ Compensation.
 We offer a free consultation to help you understand your rights and any options available to you.
 You deserve compensation for your injuries.
 Get the medical treatment you need and get back to your life!